omidz84/django-authentication-api/README.md

 7. User Profile: The API allows users to manage their profiles, including updating profile information.

 8. Custom Permissions: The project implements custom permissions to control user access to certain resources.

-Please refer to the documentation for detailed usage instructions and API endpoints.